bazelbuild/bazel/site/versions/master/docs/external.md

 <a name="bazel-projects"></a>
 ### Depending on other Bazel projects

-If you have a second Bazel project that you'd like to use targets from, you can use [`local_repository`](http://bazel.build/docs/be/workspace.html#local_repository), [`git_repository`](https://bazel.build/docs/be/workspace.html#git_repository)
+If you want to use targets from a second Bazel project, you can use [`local_repository`](http://bazel.build/docs/be/workspace.html#local_repository), [`git_repository`](https://bazel.build/docs/be/workspace.html#git_repository)